axiom-org/axiom/ts/src/iso/README.md

 different users can use the same id.

 `data` is the new data for the object.
 (Not present for Delete.)
+You can't have fields in "data" named "metadata" or "timestamp".

 ## Query